(pen toe STAT in)

 Previously untreated: 2 mg/m2 once every 3 weeks (in combination with cyclophosphamide and rituximab) for 6 cycles (Kay, 2007)

-Cutaneous T-cell lymphomas, mycosis fungoides/Sezary syndrome (off-label use): Adults: IV: 4 mg/m2 once weekly for 3 weeks, then every 2 weeks for 6 weeks, then once monthly for a maximum of 6 months (Ho, 1999)
+Cutaneous T-cell lymphoma, mycosis fungoides/Sezary syndrome (off-label use): IV: 4 mg/m2 once weekly for 3 weeks, then every 2 weeks for 6 weeks, then once monthly for a maximum of 6 months (Ho, 1999)

-Dosage adjustment in renal impairment: There are no dosage adjustments provided in the manufacturer’s labeling; although not adequately studied, two patients with CrCl 50 to 60 mL/minute achieved responses when treated with 2 mg/m2/dose.
+There are no dosage adjustments provided in the manufacturer’s labeling; although not adequately studied, two patients with CrCl 50 to 60 mL/minute achieved responses when treated with 2 mg/m2/dose.
 For renal toxicity during treatment, withhold for elevated serum creatinine and determine creatinine clearance.
-The following adjustments have been recommended:
+The following adjustments have also been recommended:

 CrCl 46 to 60 mL/minute: Administer 70% of dose